What is overtime in basketball?

 FIBA Overtime rules:

-The major difference that the fans will notice is that of time, in FIBA a regulation lasts for 40minutes while in NBA a traditional regulation lasts for 48 minutes.
+The major difference that the fans will notice is that of time; in FIBA, a regulation lasts for 40 minutes, while in NBA, a traditional regulation lasts for 48 minutes.

-Other than that everything is the same even the overtimes are also of the same 5-minute duration.
-Similar to others the game will end only if one of the team’s scores and brings the other team down.
+Other than that, everything is the same.
+Even the overtimes are also of the same 5-minute duration.
+Similar to others, the game will end only if one of the team’s scores and brings the other team down.

-That’s when they use the point scoring system and the team with the larger aggregate wins the game.
+That’s when they use the point-scoring system, and the team with the larger aggregate wins the game.

 Conclusion: